Fan game

 A notable case in late 2005 involved Vivendi Universal shutting down a King's Quest fan project, King's Quest IX: Every Cloak Has a Silver Lining.
 It was to be an unofficial sequel granting closure to the series, which had been abandoned since 1998.
 After a letter-writing campaign[1] and fan protests, Vivendi eventually reversed its decision and allowed development of the game to continue.
 As part of the negotiations, the developers were required to remove "King's Quest" from the title.[2]

 Very few companies have ever officially made comments on fangaming, however.
 Other times, companies have endorsed fan games.
-This is seen through a Myst fan game, called The Ages of Ilathid, where Cyan Worlds, the original creators of Myst, had acually given permission to the creators of the fan game to use the Myst name.[3]
+This is seen through a Myst fan game, called The Ages of Ilathid, where Cyan Worlds, the original creators of Myst, had actually given permission to the creators of the fan game to use the Myst name.[3]
 Most companies that don't outwardly promote or challenge fan games have in the past exacted a de facto policy of non-involvement or neutrality, officially stating that their copyrighted material may not be used without permission, but refusing to prosecute fangamers for doing so, in much the same way as fanfiction is tolerated.
 Sega has never interfered with the production of Sonic-based fan games.

 Notable Sonic fangames